calivine/caseclosed/readme.md

 ## Case Closed
-> Interactive database for homicide cases solved using DNA
+> Interactive database for homicide cases solved using DNA and other methods.

 ## Release History
 * 0.0.1